togakushi/slack-mahjong-score-management/docs/architecture.md

     alt Game results that exist in Slack log but not in Database records app->>results db: Data Insert
     app-)Slack: Reaction add
+    alt failing to agree on a score app-)member: Warning Mentions
+    end
     else Different game results for Slack log and Database records app->>results db: Data Update
     app-)Slack: Reaction add
+    alt failing to agree on a score app-)member: Warning Mentions
+    end
     else Game results that exist in Database records but not in Slack log app->>results db: Data Delete
     end